Mayville, New York: History

 The 1808 legislation establishing the formation of Chautauqua County required the appointment of a committee to locate the county seat.
 Gov. Daniel D. Tompkins selected Jonas Williams (Batavia), Isaac Sutherland (Batavia) and Asa Ransom (Clarence) based on the recommendations of Joseph Ellicott, Resident Land Agent for the Holland Land Company in Batavia.
 The committee designated Mayville as the county seat, rubberstamping the Holland Land Company plan.

 In 1804, Alexander McIntyre of Meadville, Pennsylvania became the first land owner in the future village.
 The Holland Land Company established a sales office in Mayville in 1810 with William Peacock as sub-agent.

+The first Courthouse was a two-story wood framed building built by Winsor Brigham from 1811 to 1815.

 The village of Mayville was incorporated in 1830.
 In 1836, local residents rioted against the Holland Land Company and broke into its office, destroying furniture and papers.

+The second Courthouse was constructed under a contract to Benjamin Rathbun of Buffalo from 1834-1837.
+It was a Greek Revival temple form built of brick with six Doric columns.

 The Pennsylvania Railroad built a train station and pier on the shores of Chautauqua Lake at Mayville.
 This station was on a PRR route from Pittsburgh to Dunkirk to Buffalo route.
 The Mayville station, along with the Jamestown boat landing at the south end of the lake, was the main mode of transportation to the rest of the communities around Chautauqua Lake via the large fleet of steamboats operating before the interurban lines were constructed.
 The Chautauqua Traction Company served the communities on the western side of the lake; and the Jamestown, Westfield and Northwestern Railroad was the interurban serving the east side of the lake.
 In modern times the steamboat Chautauqua Belle still operates out of Mayville, running between Point Chautauqua, Chautauqua Institution, and the vessel's home port in Mayville.

 The Pennsylvania Railroad Station was listed on the National Register of Historic Places in 1993.
 The Point Chautauqua Historic District was listed in 1996.

+The third (and current) Courthouse was designed by the Poughkeepsie architect William J. Beardsley and built by Shellberg, Lindquist, and Bailey from 1907-1909.
+This building was expanding in 1968 with the construction of a significant annex designed by local architects Naetzker, Thorsell & Dove.